michaelskyba/MathTreadmill-CLI/README.md

 If you've read the instructions and tinkered with the examples but still can't get something to work, email me at michael@michaelskyba.xyz or michaelskyba1411@gmail.com, and I'll try to help you out.

+## Supported Operating Systems
+The only 'officially' supported OS is GNU/Linux (i.e. I won't help you install it on Windows 10, for instance), but you should be able to get it working on anything that supports Python and ncurses.

 ## Screenshot
 ![Screenshot](https://michaelskyba.github.io/mt-TUI.png)